 - Setting up the Integration

 - Objective notifications

 Why use Slack with Small Improvements?

-Small Improvements is a perfect system to capture objectives or send Praise to coworkers for a job well done.
-The challenge for HR teams is getting employees to use frequently tools like Small Improvements once the official Performance Review time has passed.
+Small Improvements is a perfect system to run Performance Reviews, capture Objectives, and send Praise to coworkers for a job well done.
+The challenge for HR teams is getting employees to use tools like Small Improvements consistently during and after the official Review time.

-It's tricky on the desktop, and even harder on mobile.
-However, with office communication tools like Slack or HipChat (mobile or desktop), it's a lot easier to reach those employees, both to notify them of events and enable them to engage in new feedback/objective creation.
-Enter our new integration.
+With workplace communication tools like Slack, it's a lot easier to reach employees, both to notify them of events and to enable them to engage in new feedback or objective creation.

 You will then be taken to Slack's website where you can approve the Small Improvements integration.
-Provided all went fine, you'll then get taken back to the SI admin screen.
+If all went fine, you'll then get taken back to the Small Improvements admin screen.
 It will confirm that the connection is properly set up.

-You can, of course, designate that events get sent to the same channel but if you prefer, you can send messages to separate channels.
-This way your Slack users can subscribe to one but not the other.
+You can either send all notifications to the same channel or send messages to separate channels.
+Using separate channels your Slack users can subscribe to one but not the other.
 You may also decide to disable public notifications entirely (private notifications will continue to get sent).

 Praise Coworkers Directly From Slack